 When an inspection, review, or investigation reveals any noncompliance with applicable organic regulations/standards, a written notice of noncompliance shall be sent to the operation.
 The notice shall contain the following: a description of each noncompliance; the facts upon which the noncompliance is based; the date by which the operation must rebut or correct each noncompliance and submit supporting documentation of each correction when correction is possible.
-MOCA maintains current and accurate data in the Organic Integrity Database for each operation which it certifies and will provide a copy of all notices of noncompliance to the USDA NOP Administrator and the CDFA State Organic Program (SOP) official upon request.
+MOCA submits a copy of all notices of noncompliance to the USDA NOP Administrator and the CDFA State Organic Program (SOP) official.